yext/search-ui-react/docs/answers-react-components.entitypreviews.md

 ## EntityPreviews() function

 EntityPreviews is intended for use within VisualSearchBar's renderEntityPreviews.
-It provides results corresponding to its verticalKey through a props.children FACC.
+It provides results corresponding to its verticalKey through a props.children Function as Compound Component (FACC).

 <b>Signature:</b>